alinaistrate/Clean_data_course/CodeBook.md

 Data	subjectTrain.txt	yTrain.txt	xTrain.txt
 Requirements & Details of Transformations through run_analysis.R script

-## Requirements

-run_analysis.R script has the following requirements to perform transformation on UCI HAR Dataset.

-Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive activity names.
-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Detailed Functions of run_analysis.R Script

-Downloads the dataset from the URL mentioned above and unzips it to create UCI HAR Dataset folder Imports "test" and "train" datsets and creates data frames from then and then Merges the training and the test sets to create one data frame.
-Extracts a subset of data with only the measurements on the mean "mean()" and standard deviation "std()" for each measurement.
-Also excludes meanFreq()-X measurements or angle measurements where the term mean exists resulting in
-66 measurement variables.
-Updates the variable names in dataframe variable names for data fame to improve readability Appropriately labels the data set with descriptive activity names in place of activity Ids Reshapes dataset to create a data frame with average of each measurement variable for each activity and each subject Writes new tidy data frame to a text file to create the required tidy data set file of 180 observations and 68 columns (2 columns for activityName and subjectID and 66 columns for measurement variables)
-Transformations Performed on the original dataset.

-Merging the training and the test sets to create one data set.

 ## Transformations

 Training and test data set rows were appended and then a unified data set created from the source files.

 Measurements were extracted for mean, standard deviation for each measurement.

-variable/column names were labeled with descriptive cleaner names.

 Results were output as an independent tidy data set at  `tidy.csv`